Girard Avenue: Route description

+As of 2023, most of Girard Avenue (from Fishtown to Lancaster Avenue) is part of Philadelphia's High Injury Network, the small fraction of city streets on which the majority of traffic deaths and serious injuries occur.

 History

-Girard Avenue was named for banker Stephen Girard (1750–1831) – at his death, the richest man in the United States – who directed that his fortune be used to found a trade school for orphaned boys.
+Girard Avenue was named for banker Stephen Girard (1750–1831) who, at his death, was the richest man in the United States – who directed that his fortune be used to found a trade school for orphaned boys.

-The first "Girard Avenue" was a 3-block street in North Philadelphia, between the 1800-block of Ridge Avenue and Corinthian Avenue, approaching the under-construction Girard College (confirmed by 1845).
+The first Girard Avenue was a 3-block street in North Philadelphia, between the 1800-block of Ridge Avenue and Corinthian Avenue, approaching the under-construction Girard College (confirmed by 1845).
 By 1852, the avenue had been extended west to 33rd Street; and in 1855, the timber-arched Girard Avenue Bridge carried it over the Schuylkill River and into West Philadelphia.

-To the east: In 1858, the name "Girard Avenue" was adopted for the existing Franklin Street, that ran east–west between 6th Street and Frankford Avenue; and for the existing Prince Street, that ran northeast-southwest between Frankford Avenue and Norris Street.
+In 1858, the name Girard Avenue was adopted for the existing Franklin Street, which ran east–west between 6th Street and Frankford Avenue, including the existing Prince Street, that ran northeast-southwest between Frankford Avenue and Norris Street.
 The 12-block gap between 6th and 18th Streets was filled in before the Civil War.
 The West Philadelphia section of the avenue was extended to 64th Street in 1868; and to 67th Street in 1936.

 In 1844, the area surrounding 2nd Street and Franklin Street (later Girard Avenue) was the site of several days of anti-Catholic nativist riots.
 Beginning May 3, the anti-immigrant American Republican Party held rallies in the Irish Catholic neighborhood of Kensington, provoking violence from its residents.
 Nativists responded by vandalizing houses and businesses owned by Catholics.
 Residents defended themselves with guns.
 Following several deaths, the Pennsylvania militia took control, but nativists returned in even larger numbers.
 The rioting reached its peak on May 8, when St. Michael's Church and its rectory, a Catholic school, and dozens of houses and businesses were burned.

-As the state militia struggled to regain control in Kensington, another nativist mob burned St. Augustine's Church in the Old City neighborhood.
+As the state militia struggled to regain control in Kensington, another nativist mob burned St. Augustine's Church in the Old City neighborhood of Philadelphia.
 In all, more than 14 people were killed, an estimated 50 were injured, and more than 200 were forced to flee their homes.
-The Kensington riots may have been more anti-Irish than anti-Catholic — the nativists did not attack the German Catholic church under construction at 5th Street and (what would become) Girard Avenue.
+The Kensington riots may have been more anti-Irish than anti-Catholic — the nativists did not attack the German Catholic church under construction at 5th Street and present-day Girard Avenue.

+In July 2024, it was announced that Philadelphia City Council would rename the corner of 58th Street and Girard Avenue in Philadelphia (near Woodson's childhood home) "Sgt.
+Waverly B. Woodson Way".